 Pickerel frogs are light brown with squarish, dark brown spots.
 They may have yellow on their belly or inner thighs.

-The pickerel frog calls from April to May, slightly later than the leopard frogs, and sounds like snoring.
+The pickerel frog calls from April to May, and sounds like snoring.

 Gray treefrogs are bright green when they emerge from the water as tiny froglets.
 Most change to a mottled gray color, to blend in with the bark of the trees, where they live.
 They have a white splotch underneath their eyes and sticky toepads to help them climb.
 They are nocturnal and eat insects, so if you have an outdoor light that attracts bugs, you may find a gray treefrog hanging out on your house catching a meal.
 They are only about 1.5 to 2 inches long when full grown.